-The Developer used data from five sources and refers to "program" level information and "plan" level information (Texas Medicaid, Texas CHIP, Florida CHIP, and Florida Medicaid programs, as well as national commercial data from Dental Service of Massachusetts, Inc.).
+- The Developer used data from five sources and refer to "program" level information and "plan" level information (Texas Medicaid, Texas CHIP, Florida CHIP, and Florida Medicaid programs as well as national commercial data from Dental Service of Massachusetts, Inc.).
 The developer presented the total number of children enrolled in each program/plan.
 In the data summaries, "Programs" refer to population data from (1) Texas Medicaid, (2) Texas CHIP, (3) Florida CHIP, (4) Commercial Data, and (5) Florida Medicaid.
-"Plans" refer to data from the two dental plans that served Florida CHIP members in both 2010 and 2011.
+"Plans" refer to data from the two dental plans that served Florida CHIP members in both 2010 and 2011. - The data source and sample size are sufficient to assess gaps in performance.
+The performance range of 20% to 30% in CY 2010 (year in which data were available for all five programs) indicate variation in sealant replacement across programs.
+Data from the Centers for Medicare and Medicaid Services (CMS) indicate significant variation among state Medicaid programs, ranging from 6% to 31% of children 6-9 years old, who received a sealant on a permanent molar tooth (CMS-416 data, FY 2011).

-- The data source and sample size is sufficient to assess gaps in performance.
-The performance range of 28% to 74% in CY 2010 (year in which data were available for all five programs) indicates a significant performance gap overall.
-Although comprehensive dental benefits are covered under Medicaid and the Children's Health Insurance Program (CHIP), there are significant variations in use of dental services across states, ranging from approximately 25% to 69% (CMS-416 data, FY 2011). - The developer did not provide more recent performance data, stating that due to the start-up phase for integration of the measures into contracts and for programs and plans to prepare for reporting, in combination with a lag period for reporting measures calculated using administrative claims data, most of the entities that have adopted the measures are just getting underway and there is limited data reporting.
+The developer did not provide more recent performance data, stating that due to the start-up phase for integration of the measures into contracts and for programs and plans to prepare for reporting, in combination with a lag period for reporting measures calculated using administrative claims data, most of the entities that have adopted the measures are just getting underway and there is limited data reporting.